top of page

 https://en.wikipedia.org/wiki/Forced_labour_under_German_rule_during_World_War_II

-In 1945, exactly 2520 years after Jerusalem fell to the Babylonians when Jehoiachin was king of Judah, this worst of all wars came to an end.
-The surviving prisoners were then freed, and were allowed to return to their home countries.
-To read about the Jews' return to the land of Israel, please see the page "THE TWO WITNESSES".
+In 1945, exactly 2520 years after Jerusalem fell to the Babylonians, World War 2 came to an end.
+The surviving prisoners were then liberated and allowed to return to their home countries.
+To read about the Jews' prophesied return to the land of Israel, please see the page "THE TWO WITNESSES".

-Am I alone in this interpretation of "Jacob's trouble"?
+Am I alone in interpreting "Jacob's trouble" this way?
 Definitely not.
-Below is a link to an article that also claims this prophecy was fulfilled in the WW2 time period, but applies it to the Jews only, and not to the other tribes of Israel.
+Below is a link to an article that also claims this prophecy was fulfilled during the WW2 time period, but applies it to the Jews only, and not to the other tribes of Israel.
 Although I don't agree with all the content of this article, I point to it to show that the belief that "Jacob's trouble" is still in the future is not shared by all:

 https://www.ifi.org.il/en/teachings/jacobs-trouble-past-or-future